wpendl99/.github/profile/javascript/array.md

 Create a CodePen that uses arrays.

-When you are done submit your CodePen URL, along with a description of something your found interesting, to the Canvas assignment.
+When you are done submit your CodePen URL, along with a description of something you found interesting, to the Canvas assignment.